How does therapy work?

 I am a firm believer that each individual has natural gifts, strengths and talents.
 During the therapeutic process we will discover these and will utilize them to transition you from problems to solutions and mental ease.

 Are sessions confidential?

-I never discuss my work with clients with friends, family, or casual social acquaintances and your identity and details you disclose in our sessions are held as a sacred trust to the extent allowed and required by law and your insurance company.
+I never discuss my work with clients with friends, family, or casual social acquaintances and your identity and details you disclose in our sessions are held as a sacred trust to the extent allowed and required by law.
 As a mandated reporter, I am required to disclose any plans to harm others or yourself, and may be required to report any knowledge of felonies you have committed for which you were not charged.

 Are you currently taking new clients?